r-bk/cds/README.md

 ## Roadmap

-- `SmallString` - a string with inline capacity to avoid heap allocation
+- `SmallString` - a string with local capacity to avoid heap allocation

 ## Changelog